Skip to main content

 What happened during the April 21, 2026 inspection of ADVENTURE POINT EARLY LEARNING CENTER?

-This was a other inspection of ADVENTURE POINT EARLY LEARNING CENTER on April 21, 2026.
+This was a complaint inspection of ADVENTURE POINT EARLY LEARNING CENTER on April 21, 2026.
 The inspection found no deficiencies and no citations were issued.

 Were any citations issued to ADVENTURE POINT EARLY LEARNING CENTER on April 21, 2026?